 What to eat in Cordoba: must try dishes of Cordoba’s cuisine

 What to eat in Cordoba?
-It is a question that occurs regularly during a family trip, a plan with friends or a couple’s getaway.
+It’s a question that arises frequently during a family trip, a plan with friends or a romantic getaway.

-The quality of Cordoba’s gastronomy is a tourist attraction for travelers.
+The quality of Cordoba’s gastronomy is a topic of tourist interest for travelers.
 Its culinary proposal is aligned with the principles of the Mediterranean Diet.
-Olive oil is one of the ingredients that stands out in the elaboration of many recipes of Cordoba’s gastronomy.
-The local dishes highlight the excellence of the local product.
-In the same way, sausages occupy a prominent place in Cordoba’s cuisine.
+Olive oil is one of the ingredients that stands out in the preparation of many Cordoba recipes.
+The dishes of the land highlight the excellence of local products.
+Similarly, cured meats occupy a prominent place in Cordoba cuisine.

 10 typical dishes of Cordoba that you must try